 Energy statistics for Argentina are presented in Table 2.

 |Energetic production [EJ]|

-* Latest available data from the 2016 National Energy Balance from the Ministry of Energy.
+* Latest available data from the 2017 National Energy Balance from the Government Secretariat of Energy.

 *** Solid fuels include coal from the primary sector + more net imports of residual coal and coal coke from the secondary sector.